Rozzka/bachelorThesis-VulkanHdrDemoApp/README.md

 Created on Faculty of Information Technology at Brno University of Technology.

-Main repository on FIT page: https://github.com/Vulkan-FIT/vulkan-HdrDemoApp
+Main repository is located on FIT page: https://github.com/Vulkan-FIT/vulkan-HdrDemoApp

 ![demo-img](https://github.com/Rozzka/bachelorThesis-VulkanHdrDemoApp/assets/56408811/80c68132-e1f4-48a5-a3ff-c89f92a0c544)